 Technically, indefinitely, though it will eventually begin to ferment and the flavor will change.

-How about other types of tea or liquids?
 Once you have the hang of it, go ahead and experiment.
 Worst-case scenario, your SCOBY dies.
 No worries.
 Fish out a new one and start again.

 If some or all of the SCOBY does not float (some grow heavy and stay partly submerged) and a new film doesn’t start to appear on top, it’s no longer viable and should be thrown away along with the liquid.

 Make sure the SCOBYs are submerged in liquid and stored in a cool dark place.
 Check on them every couple of weeks and add sweetened tea to keep them going.
 If the container becomes too full of liquid or it gets super acidic, pour some out and add sweet tea to balance it out.